ilGhera/jw-player-7-for-wp/readme.txt

 == Changelog ==

-= 1.4.1 =
-Release Date: 3 May 2017

-* Enhancement: Better tabs navigation.
-* Enhancement: (Premium) New option tab for subtitles style customization.
-* Enhancement: (Premium) Possibility to activate subtitles by default.

 = 1.4.0 =
 Release Date: 7 February 2017
 * Enhancement: Add custom measures to every single player with the new shortcode options.
 * Enhancement: Social sharing now includes Facebook, Twitter, GooglePlus, LinkedIn, Pinterest, Tumblr, Reddit and email of course.
 * Enhancement (Premium): Load different subtitles files (vtt, srt, dfxp) that can be chosen from the CC selection menu.
 * Enhancement (Premium): Add different sources with label and let the user toggles the desired video quality.
 * Enhancement (Premium): Now you can let the user download your video only by adding a flag.
 * Enhancement (Premium): Now you can mute your videos during playback.
-* Enhancement (Premium): Configures if the player should loop the content.
+* Enhancement (Premium): Configure if the player should loop the content.
 * Enhancement (Premium): Autostart, Mute and Repeat options are now available for playlists too by using the new shortcode options.
 * Enhancement (Premium): Next up tooltip and more elements are now localized.
 * Bug Fix: 	   Special chars in video title and description.